ginkgo-project/ginkgo/doc/joss/paper.md

 # Summary

-Ginkgo is a production-ready sparse linear algebra library for high performance computing on GPU-centric architectures with a high level of performance portability and software sustainability.
+Ginkgo is a production-ready sparse linear (operator) algebra library for high performance computing on GPU-centric architectures with a high level of performance portability and focuses on software sustainability.

 The library focuses on solving sparse linear systems and accommodates a large variety of matrix formats, state-of-the-art iterative (Krylov) solvers and preconditioners, which make the library suitable for a variety of scientific applications.
-Ginkgo supports many architectures such as multi-threaded CPU, NVIDIA GPU's, and AMD GPU's.
+Ginkgo supports many architectures such as multi-threaded CPU, NVIDIA GPUs, and AMD GPUs.
-The heavy use of modern C++ 11 features such as dynamic polymorphism and lambdas simplifies the addition of new executor paradigms and algorithmic functionality without introducing performance degradations.
+The heavy use of modern C++ 11 features simplifies the addition of new executor paradigms and algorithmic functionality without introducing significant performance overhead.

-Ginkgo is also a part of the xSDK effort [@xsdk] which aims to provide infrastructure for and interoperability of a collection of related and complementary software elements to foster rapid and efficient development of scientific applications using High Performance Computing.
-Within this effort, we support interoperability with application libraries such as `deal.ii`[@dealii] and `mfem`[@mfem].
+Ginkgo is also a part of the xSDK effort [@xsdk] and available as a Spack [@spack] package. xSDK aims to provide infrastructure for and interoperability between a collection of related and complementary software elements to foster rapid and efficient development of scientific applications using High Performance Computing.
+Within this effort, we provide interoperability with application libraries such as `deal.ii`[@dealii] and `mfem`[@mfem].
 Ginkgo provides wrappers within these two libraries so that they can take advantage of the features of Ginkgo.

 # Features